 Teacher 2: Okay, everybody can sit back down.
 Do so.
 Now, I have a question for you.
 Do you think one choice was the right answer and one was the wrong one?
 For instance, is it right to like going to the mountains more than going to the beach?
-Are the beach lovers wrong?
 Take responses.
-Yeah, there weren't any right or wrong answers in the game we just played-just people's preferences.
-Maybe you say "toe-MAY-toe" (tomato) and I say "toe-MAA-toe."
-Or you say "Awwwnt" (Aunt) and I say "Ant" (Aunt).
+There weren't any right or wrong answers in the game we just played.
+The answers were your preferences, or what you like.
 One isn't true (right) and the other false (wrong).
-They're just someone's preference.

-Teacher 1: But did you know there are ideas and behaviors that really are either absolutely true or absolutely false?
+Teacher 1: But did you know there are things in life that really are absolutely true or absolutely false?
 Right or wrong?
 Truth or error?

 Teacher 2: That's right.
-There's something called absolute truth, which is truth that never changes.
+There's something called absolute truth.
+That means it's truth that never changes.
 It's true for all people, for all times, for all circumstances.

 Teacher 1: Sometimes people wonder how they can know what really is the truth.
-It's been a question asked through time.
+It's been a question asked throughout time.
 Even Jesus was asked about it by the Roman governor Pontius Pilate.
 Listen to this: Read John 18:37-38.
-There are lots of voices out there in the world telling you different, often opposite, things about what's really true.
+There are lots of voices out there in the world telling you different things about what's really true.
 So how can you tell what's truth?